lukifer23/StreetSpec/docs/roadmap.md

-# Street Spec Desktop - Development Roadmap 2025
+# PoleCheck Desktop - Development Roadmap 2025

 ## Vision
-Street Spec aims to be a reliable desktop application for accurate measurements in Google Street View imagery, with an emphasis on precision, usability, and robust tooling.
+PoleCheck aims to be a reliable desktop application for accurate measurements in Google Street View imagery, with an emphasis on precision, usability, and robust tooling.

 ---